Parapsychology: Early psychical research

 In 1853, chemist Robert Hare conducted experiments with mediums and reported positive results.
 Other researchers such as Frank Podmore highlighted flaws in his experiments, such as lack of controls to prevent trickery.
 Agenor de Gasparin conducted early experiments into table-tipping.
-Over a period of five months in 1853 he declared the experiments a success being the result of an "ectenic force".
+For five months in 1853, he declared the experiments a success, being the result of an "ectenic force".
 Critics noted that the conditions were insufficient to prevent trickery.
-For example, the knees of the sitters may have been employed to move the table and no experimenter was watching above and below the table simultaneously.
+For example, the sitters may have moved the table with their knees, and no experimenter was simultaneously watching above and below the table.

 The German astrophysicist Johann Karl Friedrich Zöllner tested the medium Henry Slade in 1877.
-According to Zöllner some of the experiments were a success.
-However, flaws in the experiments were discovered and critics have suggested that Slade was a fraud who performed trickery in the experiments.
+According to Zöllner, some of the experiments were successful.
+However, flaws in the experiments were discovered, and critics have suggested that Slade was a fraud who performed trickery in the experiments.

 The Society for Psychical Research (SPR) was founded in London in 1882.
 Its formation was the first systematic effort to organize scientists and scholars to investigate paranormal phenomena.
-Early membership included philosophers, scholars, scientists, educators and politicians, such as Henry Sidgwick, Arthur Balfour, William Crookes, Rufus Osgood Mason and Nobel Laureate Charles Richet.
+Early membership included philosophers, scholars, scientists, educators and politicians, such as Henry Sidgwick, Arthur Balfour, William Crookes, Rufus Osgood Mason, and Nobel Laureate Charles Richet.
 Presidents of the Society included, in addition to Richet, Eleanor Sidgwick and William James, and subsequently Nobel Laureates Henri Bergson and Lord Rayleigh, and philosopher C. D. Broad.